About Challenger Sports

 2011

-Challenger purchases a residential camper business called SoccerPlus.
-This company is run by Tony DiCicco who gained fame by leading the US Women’s national team to win the 1997 Women’s World Cup
+We purchase a residential camper business called SoccerPlus.
+Aimed at Elite goal keepers and field players, they are ran by Tony DiCicco, who gained fame by leading the US Women’s national team to win the 1997 Women’s World Cup.

 2013

-Challenger grows to 115,000 summer campers, 12 tournaments, over 200 club trainers in the Academy program, and 500 travelers on their international tours.
-Teamwear exceeds $10MM in sales and starts to distribute Under Armour
+Challenger Sports grows to 115,000 summer campers, 12 tournaments, over 200 club trainers in our Academy program, and 500 travelers on our international tours. meanwhile, Challenger Teamwear exceeds $10MM in sales and starts to distribute Under Armour.

 2013